Yearly Investment Review in 6 Easy Steps [Step-by-Step Guide]

 You may also need to enhance the coverage you have with another kind of life insurance plan, if necessary.
 For instance, you may have purchased term insurance in your 20s.
 And then around a decade later, you may be married and have children.
 In this case, you may want to supplement your term plan with another kind of life insurance plan like a savings plan or a ULIP.

-Savings plans like the ABSLI Guaranteed Milestone Plan can help you save up for life’s key milestones, while ULIPs like the ABSLI Wealth Assure Plus can aid in your wealth creation journey.
+Savings plans like the ABSLI Assured Income Plus can help you provide a steady income for maintaining your lifestyle, while ULIPs like the ABSLI Wealth Assure Plus can aid in your wealth creation journey.
 Both these goals become more important as your family grows.

 Now that you know how to perform your yearly investment review, you only need to pick a date and stick to the schedule.
 It's best if you set a reminder each year, so you can perform your review without fail, like clockwork.
 And in case you are unsure of what changes you need to make in your portfolio, if at all, you could always seek professional help.